microprediction/timemachines/CONTRIBUTE.md

 ## Vague objective

-... and now you find yourself in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, commoditizing repeated quantitative tasks of all kinds.
+... and now you find yourself in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, and commoditizing repeated quantitative tasks of all kinds.
 That might be a better idea than waiting for DeepMind to to something, [according to a wise man](https://www.microprediction.com/blog/reward).

 ## Specific goals
 Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone, as follows: